-If you feel the call to join our parish conference, or have any questions, please contact the parish office at (512) 258-1161 or email the SVDP president.
+If you feel the call to join our parish conference or have any questions, please contact the parish office at (512) 258-1161 or email the SVDP president.

-Kick off Lent with St. Vincent de Paul's Stuff the Truck event.
+Kick off Lent with St. Vincent de Paul's Stuff the Truck event

 ALL items must be intact, in good working order and not soiled or torn.
-If you would not buy this item for yourself, why expect anyone else to buy this item?
-Hospitality and true charity come in giving the best of ourselves, just as our Lord gives us the best of everything.
+"If you would not buy this item for yourself, why expect anyone else to buy this item."
+Hospitality and true charity comes in giving the best of ourselves, just as our Lord gives us the best of everything.
 As we prepare our hearts to walk with Jesus in his passion, let us do what we can to walk with our suffering brothers and sisters.
-Alone we can do little but "Together We Do More."
+Alone we can do little but "Together We Do More".

 Respecting the dignity of each person, SVdP brings hope and help to those in need, so they may achieve stability and move toward self-sufficiency with the guidance of the Holy Spirit.